capitalart/art/CODEX-README.md

 - All flows covered by audit/reporting scripts—never break audit compatibility.
 - Add/extend pytest coverage for all new logic.
-- All export flows (CSV, JSON) must pass strict pre-export checks.
+- All export flows (JSON) must pass strict pre-export checks.
 - All code changes must be linted, formatted, and reviewed for:
   - Security (input validation, permissions)
   - Performance (efficient I/O, no memory leaks)